EatMyHitzz/Windows-Deployment-Script/README.md

 ## Automatic setup of:
-- Preffered wallpaper (upload image to the "images" folder and change the variable at the top of the script)
+- Preferred  wallpaper (upload image to the "images" folder and change the variable at the top of the script)
 - PDF file with useful information about your company/product
 - Shortcut to website